 Yes, it’s that well known term, ’11 plus’ but do we really know what it means?
 This week we clarify and hopefully clear some of the confusion surrounding it.
 The name has stuck across several years and many only associate the 11-plus to the grammar school test.
-We hope our experience in all things eleven plus will help guide parents and help demystify all the jargon surrounding the exams.
+We hope our experience in all things eleven plus will help guide parents and help demystify all the jargon surrounding the eleven plus test.

 The term was first introduced in 1944 by the Education Act and Tripartite System.
 The Tripartite System was the implementation of the Education Act 1944 and arranged the structure of transition from primary to grammar, secondary technical and secondary modern schools.
-The main aim of the 11-plus test was to help determine which school would be best for each child.
-Similar to today’s test, there was no ‘pass’ or ‘fail’ and only the eligibility of marks was referred to.
+The main aim of the eleven plus test was to help determine which school would be best for each child.
+Similar to today’s elven plus test, there was no ‘pass’ or ‘fail’ and only the eligibility of marks was referred to.
 The holy grail of a pass to grammar schools was emphasised by the lack of technical schools available and therefore the Tripartite System had major flaws from the onset.
 This is where the intensely competitive arena of grammar schools and their prestige began.

-It’s important to be aware that the eleven plus exam takes place in both independent and grammar schools but they are different tests.
+It’s important to be aware that the eleven plus test takes place in both independent and grammar schools but they are different tests.
 The exam varies greatly from school to school but are all termed as ‘11+’ due to the age of pupils at the time of the test.

-The 11 plus exam sat in grammar schools are either through GL or CEM (Durham) exam boards.
+The eleven plus exam sat in grammar schools are either through GL or CEM (Durham) exam boards.
 This is crucial to find out before you even submit your child’s application as you could waste much time and money on the incorrect topics and workbooks.
 The booklets on the school’s websites can be very helpful.
 To summarise the grammar school test differences, please find a useful breakdown below:

 The GL assessments are more modular in their topics and approach.
 One or more of the following are picked for the tests and these could be verbal reasoning, non-verbal reasoning, maths and English.
 The Kent Test also uses GL assessments across all four topics.
 A useful familiarisation booklet is available here online.